 about

-i am a writer and critic whose work revolves around the relation between aesthetic forms and global capitalism. my academic work focuses on art from or connected to post-1989 germany. before joining harvard’s department of art, film, and visual studies as a phd student, i studied art and visual history at humboldt-universität zu berlin, uc berkeley, école normale supérieure, and école des hautes études en sciences sociales. berlin feels like one version of home, but i am also partial to places on the baltic, the pacific, and at lake constance.
+before joining harvard’s department of art, film, and visual studies as a phd student, i studied art history and classical archaeology at humboldt-universität zu berlin, uc berkeley, école normale supérieure, and école des hautes études en sciences sociales in paris. i grew up on the baltic sea and in scotland, and now live in berlin and cambridge, ma.

 contact: luisemoerke [at] gmail [dot] com